srcole/ucsd_thesis_template/README.md

 I hope this is useful, as the university only provides instructions but no templates.

 If you want a LaTeX template, [here is a repo for that](https://github.com/ucsd-thesis/ucsd-thesis).

+In the future when any of the guidelines change, please feel free to submit a pull request with the appropriate change, or give me a link to your repo/thesis that I can put in this README to let others know who may stumble onto this repo.